Skip to content

 How to Make The Best Gluten-Free Peanut Butter Cookies

-Preheat the oven to 350°F. Add the peanut butter, sugar, and egg in a mixing bowl.
+Preheat the oven to 350°F. Add the peanut butter, sugar, egg, and vanilla extract in a mixing bowl.

 overhead shot of peanut butter cookie ingredients in clear mixing bowl